NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 ) <plt:method_comp>

 The most significant factors that influence the performance of this implementation are the latency from data-transfers, numerical instability due to using too small discretization,  instability from significant round-off error due to using too small discretization, combined with using a low-precision representation of floating point numbers.
-Because communication occurs to frequently in the PA e.g. every iteration data transfers between hosts, the effects of data-transfer latency are only magnified to an extent proportional to the coarse discretization.
+Because communication occurs frequently in the PA e.g. every iteration data transfers between hosts, the effects of data-transfer latency are only magnified to an extent proportional to the coarse discretization.
 While the PA is well-suited to take advantage of the massive parallelism of GPUs, the number of subproblems needed to make total use of the GPU requires discretizations that yield quantities that are sensitive to round-off error; this is only exacerbated by the standard of using only 32-bit precision representations of numbers.
 Similarly, because the number of subproblems to saturate the GPU is so large, the storage capacity needed for these subproblems also limits the effective coarse discretization and performance; such memory capacity is the reason why this work only considers discretiations up to $2^14$.
 Systems with a larger memory capacity would be able to store enough subproblems that could also fill the GPU, resulting in simulations using this implementation that would out-perform resource constrained systems.